 - You can reach the maximum annual contribution limit quicker since the Self-Directed Solo 401(k) has both salary deferral and profit sharing.
 (A SEP only includes profit sharing)

-- Catch-up contribution limits for those over 50 that allow $24,500 self-employed income deferral
+- Catch-up contribution limits for those 50 and older are $6,500 allowing for a total of $26,000 self-employed income deferral

 - A designated Roth account option in a Solo 401(k), which is not available in the SEP-IRA